Stem Cell Therapy for Liver Disease

 The liver is a tough organ and before it can decrease its normal function, about 75 percent of it will have been affected.
 This is why most liver diseases go unnoticed until they are in their more advanced stages.

 Due to the fact that there are different types of diseases that affect the liver, there are different causes.
 Liver inflammation from hepatitis is one of the major causes of liver disease.
 Minerals and chemicals could also damage the liver as well as an infiltration of abnormal cells.

 Other causes of liver disease include choletasis which is the obstruction of bile flow, accumulation of triglycerides or cholesterol and compromised blood flow.
 The major cause of liver disease in North America is alcohol abuse and this type of liver disease is known as alcoholic hepatitis.
-It may lead to a fatty liver and multi-system organ failure.
+It may lead to a fatty liver, cirrhosis and multi-system organ failure.

 Other drugs and medicines could also cause liver disease and these include excess amounts of acetaminophen which include Panadol and Tylenol.
 Liver inflammation can occur due to statin medications and niacin which are used to control cholesterol blood levels.
 Infections from hepatitis A, B, C, D and E, hemachromatosis, cognitive heart failure and blood flow abnormalities could also damage the liver.

 Genetic diseases such as Wilson’s disease or Child Pugh A and B may cause significant liver failure.

 Various symptoms are visualized with liver disease and these include nausea, vomiting, jaundice, fatigue, weight loss and abdominal pains.
 Most symptoms of liver disease are witnessed when the condition has progressed to chronic levels and this is why it is important to go for medical checkups twice every year.
 Since the symptoms are gradual, you should not ignore any of them, early diagnosis helps.